Olsen appointed to energy research centre

 Under the Directorship of Professor Gus Nathan, the Centre aims to support Australia's transition from a high to low CO2 emission society, through research that will result in cleaner generation, storage, distribution and utilisation of energy.

 The Hon.
 Trish White MP, current chair of South Australia's Economic and Finance Committee, will also bring her parliamentary and engineering experience to the CET Advisory Board.

-"Mr Olsen and Ms White bring a wealth of experience and knowledge to the Board, and the Centre will benefit enormously from their appointment," Professor Nathan says.
+"Mr Olsen and Ms White bring a wealth of experience and knowledge to the Board, and the Centre will benefit enormously from their appointment," Professor Nathan said.